Happy to go on your children’s mortgage but do not want to trigger higher stamp duty

 There is a small downside; when using guarantor income the guarantor’s age will determine the maximum length of the mortgage so bear this in mind.
 That said we can potentially go up to 80 years old at the term end for the right customers.

-Niche Advice offers appropriate advice to applicants looking to use their parent’s income for mortgage affordability so if you want to find out more about Joint Borrower Sole Proprietor Mortgage please complete the Contact form on this website or call T: 020 993 2044.
+Niche Advice offers appropriate advice to applicants looking to use their parent’s income for mortgage affordability so if you want to find out more about Joint Borrower Sole Proprietor Mortgage please click below.